Invokana® and Invokamet®

 If you or a loved one took Invokana or Invokamet and experienced any of these side effects, contact us immediately.
 Our drug injury lawyers may be able to help you recover compensation.

-Invokana® and Invokamet® Ketoacidosis Risk
+Invokana® and Invokamet® Linked to Fournier’s Gangrene

-Symptoms of Ketoacidosis can include:
+Symptoms of bladder cancer include:

-- Abdominal pain
+- Abdominal pain or swelling

 Our Invokana® Lawyers Want to Help